AppStateESS/phpwebsite/README.md

 (Depending on your system you may need to add your user to the docker group in order to have the privileges to run the docker-compose command)

-**Remember while setting up phpwebsite that your database location will not be localhost.
+**Remember while setting up Canopy that your database location will not be localhost.
 We are running 3 seperate containers.
 One for web, one for mysql, and one for postgresql.
 If you want mysql then the host will be mysql_db otherwise postgres host will be postgres_db.

 Vagrant
 =======
-phpWebSite can now be run in a Vagrant Box!
+Canopy can now be run in a Vagrant Box!

 1. Install VirtualBox and Vagrant as per instructions for your platform
 2. Create a new Vagrant Box called 'centos64' from the URL